myllynen/byteman-automation-tutorial/README.md

 ```

 While the rules to call the helper as expected, writing a JSON file on
-application events could cause too much overhead and in general is not a
+application events could cause too much overhead in some cases and in
-standard way to provide metrics for Java applications.
-Here we used
+general it is not a standard way to provide metrics for Java
-this approach merely to illustrate how custom code can be run with
+applications.
+Here we used this approach merely to illustrate how custom
-Byteman rule helpers, in the next section we address these issues and
+code can be run with Byteman rule helpers, in the next section we
-provide Byteman generated metrics properly over JMX.
+address these issues and provide Byteman generated metrics properly over
+JMX.

 ## Byteman Data over JMX

-Now that we know how Byteman user-defined rule helpers work, it is easy
+Now that we know how Byteman user-defined rule helpers work, we can
-to convert our above Byteman-to-JSON example as Byteman-to-JMX.
-This
+convert our above Byteman-to-JSON helper as somewhat more sophisticated
-allows any tool (like
+Byteman-to-JMX helper.
+This allows any tool (like
 [JConsole](https://docs.oracle.com/javase/10/management/using-jconsole.htm),
 [Prometheus](https://prometheus.io/) or
 [Performance Co-Pilot](http://pcp.io/), PCP) consuming metrics over the